Coto School Finder | Study in Japan

 different age student - age limit to study in Japan

 One of the most common questions adult learners ask is: “Am I too old to study in Japan?”
+Good news: there is no official maximum age limit to study in Japan.

 What matters most is your motivation and your ability to support yourself during your stay.
 For older applicants, immigration might look for: